 The African Australian Inclusion Program is a professional program for qualified African- Australians providing 6 months paid experience at NAB.
 The program is a joint initiative of Jesuit Social Services and NAB.
 The need for the program was identified by the African-Australian community who noted that lack of local experience in the Australian business sector was a significant barrier to employment for qualified African-Australians.
 The joint response of the collaborating organisations has been well documented and praised by many areas of the broader community.

 The program aims to provide commercial experience and learning opportunities for participants, including enhancing their business networks.
-All participants are provided with a NAB workplace coach and mentor throughout their placement.
+Program participants are provided with a NAB workplace coach and mentor throughout their placement.
 Participants are also provided with comprehensive job search support including interview techniques and resume writing during the later part of their work placement.

+Lack of work experience in the Australian workforce is the single largest barrier for qualified African-Australians to get jobs, despite excellent qualifications and language skills.
 When the barrier to employment is broken down, working African-Australians have the opportunity to become role models for younger African-Australians, who in turn are then motivated to stay in school and become qualified themselves.

 For more information please contact Jesuit Social Services on 03 9421 7600 or